ankraft/ACME-oneM2M-CSE/README.md

 	-  *startApps()*: starting your component.
 	-  *stopApps()*: shutting down your component.

-There are more helper methods provided by the common *AppBase* base class, e.g. to send requests to the CSE via Mca.
+There are more helper methods provided by the common *AppBase* and *AEBase* base classes, e.g. to send requests to the CSE via Mca, store AE data persistently etc.

 ## Integration Into Other Applications